 Wouldn’t it be nice if we could hit age twenty-five and stop aging?
-Most women would gladly take having a few pimples over age spots and wrinkles.
+But, of course, most women would gladly take having a few pimples over age spots and wrinkles.
 Like every living thing, unfortunately, aging is a natural part of every woman’s life.

 But why do we age?
 Let’s take a look at the causes of aging, ranging from genetics to our environment.